Reading time: 13 minutes

 Tan or persons with a rounder face can thin their brows while those with a light complexion or narrow face shape should keep their brows thick to accentuate their features.

 When you want to grow thicker brows, try these proven methods to stimulate growth.
-You can perform them all at home with safe and common ingredients.
+You can perform them all at home with safe and common ingredients that you can usually find in your kitchen.

 A product of the castor oil bean, this pale yellow product is safe and inexpensive.
 You might already use soaps or perfumes that contain castor oil.